Section 1: The Legislature

 Copied from the 1787 Constitution, Article I Section 2.

-One of the fundamental improvements of Constitution II over the 1787 Constitution is reconstituting the Senate so that it reflects the country’s population.
+One of the fundamental improvements of Constitution II over the 1787 Constitution is replacing the unrepresentative Original Senate with the population-based New Senate.

 That is, a state with 1 to 5 House seats will have one Senator; a state with 6 to 10 House seats will have two Senators; a state with 11 to 15 House seats will have three Senators; and so on.
 This provision mandates that every state shall have at least one Senator.
-This scheme still gives more power to states with small populations than is strictly justified based on population alone, but it is vastly fairer than the current scheme of two Senators per state regardless of population, and it is much easier to implement than a scheme based only on population, which would require Senate districts that cross state boundaries, and thus elections handled by some entity larger than a state.
+This scheme still gives more power to states with small populations than is strictly justified based on population alone, but it is vastly fairer than the current scheme of two Senators per state regardless of population, and it is much easier to implement than a scheme based only on population, which would require election districts that cross state boundaries.

 This paragraph mirrors the 1787 Constitution, Article I Section 3, except for the clause dealing with the equal distribution of Senate seats from each state across the three Senate Classes.

-This provision could result in the election of a Senator to a newly-created seat for a term of only two years or four years, that is, until such time as that seat’s class next comes up for its regular six-year election cycle.
+This provision could result in the election of a Senator to a newly-created seat for a term of only two years or four years, that is, until such time as that seat’s class next comes up for election.

 Except for the term limit clause in italics, these provisions are adapted from the 1787 Constitution, Article I Section 3.

 This provision implements term limits for the Senate.
-Three 6-year terms is specified as the maximum amount of time a member may remain in the Senate.
+Three 6-year terms is specified as the maximum amount of time a member may remain as a Senator.

 Adapted from the 1787 Constitution, Amendment 17.
 However, that Amendment gave the governor the power to make temporary appointments to fill vacancies.
 This Constitution II stipulates that vacancies will be filled by an election, and is exactly the same for both chambers.

-The vice president, as the presiding officer of the Senate, were he/she impeached by the House, should not preside over his/her own trial.
+The Chancellor, were he/she impeached by the House, should not preside over his/her own trial.
 Therefore, the Chief Justice should carry that responsibility.